LPLK10287U Agroforestry

 Agroforestry framework, terminology and history

-Crops and trees interaction with microclimate and water, including trees' role in mitigating wind lodging and fire
+Crops and trees interaction with microclimate and water, including trees' role in mitigating wind mechanical wind impact and fire

 The role of trees and crops in nutrient cycling and the effect on physical soil parameters, in particular mitigating soil erosion